 An inherited cardiovascular condition, aortic stenosis, is commonly found in a variety of large breed dogs.
 Dogs affected with this disease are born with a heart or aorta too narrow at the site via which the newly oxygenated blood exits as it is pumped to the whole body (from the left ventricle into the aorta).

-Due to the narrow constriction, the heart must work harder to pump past this area for the entire body to receive all the oxygen-rich blood required for normal function.
+Due to the narrow constriction caused by these heart complications, the heart must work harder to pump past this area for the entire body to receive all the oxygen-rich blood required for normal function.

-Signs that are often consistent with an inability to feed the body the correct amount of blood includes the following:
+Signs that are often consistent with an inability to feed the body the correct amount of blood include the following:

-- fainting (due to brain not receiving the right amount of oxygen)
+- fainting (due to the brain not receiving the right amount of oxygen)